CostiCatargiu/NEWFireSmokeDataset_YoloModels/README.md

 In this repository, I introduce a  $\color{red}{\textsf{NEW Fire and Smoke Dataset}}$, designed for object detection tasks.
 I utilize this dataset to train several YOLO models, including   $\color{magenta}{\textsf{ YoloV5, YoloV6, YoloV7, YoloV8, YoloV9, and YoloNAS}}$.

 # Dataset
 The dataset is hosted on the Roboflow platform and consists of two projects.
 This dataset is public and can be downloaded and utilized for your own applications if desired.
-The links to the projects are: ['FireSmokeDataset_part1'](https://universe.roboflow.com/catargiuconstantin2/firesmokenewdataset/dataset/1)' and ['FireSmokeDataset_part2'](https://universe.roboflow.com/catargiuconstantin/firesmokedataset/dataset/2)
+The links to the projects are: ['FireSmokeDataset_part1'](https://universe.roboflow.com/catargiuconstantin2/firesmokenewdataset/dataset/1) and ['FireSmokeDataset_part2'](https://universe.roboflow.com/catargiuconstantin/firesmokedataset/dataset/2)

+Here is a link in a `box`: [`OpenAI`](https://www.openai.com)

 <details>
   <summary>Dataset details</summary>